Leah1977/Fishy_pair/TESTING.md

 ### Gameboard was misaligning

 I had a positioning issue with my gameboard.
 The cards were aligning too far to the left.
-I adjusted my display in css to relative instead of absolute.
+I adjusted my display in CSS to relative instead of absolute.
 This helped with the positioning.

 ![positioning issue](assets/images/debuggingimages/positioningissue.png)